Integration a React app into Django project

 Creating first react component

-After everything is set up, let’s write some React code.
-In a Frontend/src folder, create an index.js, and in Frontend/src/components, create an App.js file.
+After we have everything set up, let's write some react code.
+In the Frontend/src folder, create a file called index.js, and in the Frontend/src/components folder, create a file called App.js.
+Now paste the temporary code into the created file src/components/App.js:

 import React from 'react';